cetola/ece571-project/readme.txt

-setup - veloce config, makefile, and simulation scripts hdl - synthesizable design files hvl - testbench files origionals - unmodified files used for reference
+setup - veloce config, makefile, and simulation scripts hdl - synthesizable design files hvl - testbench files originals - unmodified files used for reference

 ### Setup Instructions
 Assumes you are in the root directory.